Joaorozco/Joaorozco/README.md

 - 👋 Hi, I’m @Joaorozco
-- 👀 I’m interested in Full stack Web Development
+- 👀 Full stack Web Development
-- 🌱 I am currently learning in Argentina Programa, to achieve my goal Full Stack, I also have certificates in front end development
+- 🌱 Programming in Java
 <!---
 Joaorozco/Joaorozco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.